jamespblloyd-uwa/Kaya-ListerLab-Tutorial/README.md

  squeue -u <username>
  ```

- __Note__ at the time of writing, the ListerLab server has the partion variable `peb` assigned.
-This will change in the future and this Tutorial needs to be updated.
+ __Note__ at the time of writing, the ListerLab server has the partion variable `ll` assigned.
+This was `peb` but its useage is being phased out.

  Check progress on your jobs